 Existential risk researchers often find themselves frustrated with the rigidness of their fields.
 Seth Baum comes from a family of engineers, but found computer scientists unsuited to his own pondering and probing.
 “This conversation is about asking which problems should we be working on,” he told me.
 “From the engineer’s perspective, that’s somebody else’s job.”

 So instead, Baum—who was previously a geography postgraduate student—opened the independent Global Catastrophic Risk Institute in New York.
 There have always been academics concerned with human survival, Baum says.
-“What has been a relatively recent is the emergence of a community who is not specifically focused on one risk, or one set of risks, but a broad category of them,” he adds.“Even if we reduce the probability of a catastrophe by one in the sixth decimal place, we’ll have earned our keep.”
+“What has been a relatively recent is the emergence of a community who is not specifically focused on one risk, or one set of risks, but a broad category of them,” he adds.

 The GCRI, the CSER and the FHI form the trifecta of this community.
 There’s little rivalry; the CSER’s most recent lecture was titled “Will we cause our own extinction?
 Natural versus anthropogenic extinction risks” and given by the FHI’s Toby Ord.
 “But it’s still a very small community, given the scale and range of the issues that need addressing,” says Rees, a 72-year-old astrophysicist and Britain’s Astronomer Royal, who runs the CSER when he’s not busy sitting in the House of Lords.
 “The stakes are so high that even if we reduce the probability of a catastrophe by one in the sixth decimal place, we’ll have earned our keep.”